-While the majority of dental insurance billing processes smoothly, occasionally a dental plan may reject a bill or reimburse the service at a level below the expectations of the plan enrollee.
+While the majority of dental insurance bills process smoothly, occasionally a dental plan may reject an invoice or reimburse the service at a level below the expectations of the plan enrollee.
 Thankfully, there is a process by which an enrollee can dispute a decision on the part of an insurance company.
 This process is typically referred to as an appeal.

 Reasons an Insurance Company May Not Pay Your Dental Bill